wenfengzhuo/wenfengzhuo-v3.github.io/_posts/2020-04-01-System Design - 2.md

 **Functional Requirements**

 These requirements describe the functionalities the system provide.
 In the URL shortening system, the requirements are: shorten a given URL and store it, retrieve original URL given a shortened URL; In the distributed caching system, the requirements are: store a piece of data associated with a key, retrieve the data with given key.
 When designing these systems, you have to make sure the system will `correctly` satisfy these requirements.

 Correct implementation is the key, which requires you to:
 * Understand the problem you are solving deeply
 * Know the use cases of the system
 * Take care of corner cases
 * Leverage known algorithms and data structures or devise your own

 Often, we easily overlook the importance of the functional requirements and focus too much on the non-functional requirements.
-Consequently, we need to rework the design or deviate from the initial goal of creating the system.
+Consequently, we need to rework the design or deviate from the initial goal of creating the system later.

 **Non-functional Requirements**